mwilkens/mnist-word-classifier/README.md

 Reads words and letters from images and outputs them Trained by the MNIST Letter database

+## Tasks List

+1. Prep sample images ( with handwritten words ) (should have some constructed with MNIST letters)
+2. **[DONE]** Create some way of sharing our code with each other (github probably)
+3. Create framework algorithm with dummy functions as classifiers
+    1. **[DONE]** parse the MNIST files
+    2. Classifier training implimentation
+    3. Read image from file (_what format?_)
+    4. Convolve through image
+    5. Mark centroids and letters where we find them
+    6. construct word and output string
+4. Create letter classifier
+5. Create MNIST classifier
+6. Create Word construction algorithm
+7. Create presentation!!!

 ## MNIST Classifier

 Training Function